The Atheist Bible, CC-BY Fabian M. Suchanek

 Inhibiting science

-This obstacle appears first in our mind: If we assume that God created the world, for example, we have a hard time even imagining that this was not the case.
-We are so fixed on the idea that the universe must have started, that we cannot even consider alternative ways of thought.
-This hinders new ideas about the universe — such as the idea that it oscillates, or that its mass slows down time.
-The same goes for other phenomena.
-If we assume that God gave us a soul, we keep searching for that soul, without giving room to alternative views of the human mind.
-The same is true for the question of morality.
-Since ancient times, people have believed that moral law comes from the gods.
+The first obstacle to scientific enquiry appears in our mind.
+For example, if we assume that God created the world, we will have a hard time even imagining that this was not the case.
+We will be so fixed on the idea that the Universe must have started that we cannot even consider alternative ways of thought.
+This hinders new ideas about the Universe, such as the idea that it oscillates or that its mass slowed down time.
+The same goes for other phenomena: If we assume that God gave us a soul, we will keep searching for that soul without giving room to alternative views of the human mind.
+The same is true for the question of morality: Since ancient times, people have believed that moral law comes from the gods.
 This has prevented them from correcting and developing these laws, so that the abolition of slavery, freedom of religion, and equal rights for men and women appeared only very late in human history.

-But the obstacles are not just of psychological nature.
-If God is the answer to one question, then it follows that any other answer is a denial of God’s power, and hence, blasphemous.
-In Christianity, this has led to the inhibition, prosecution, and even execution of some of the greatest thinkers of humankind.
-Some Muslims hold that Islam has an easier relationship with science .
+But the obstacles are not just psychological in nature.
+If God is the answer to one question, then it follows that any other answer is a denial of God’s power, and hence, blasphemy.
+In Christianity, this has led to the inhibition, prosecution, and even execution of some of humanity’s greatest thinkers.
+Some Muslims hold that Islam has an easier relationship with science and does not contradict it.
 And yet, many variants of Islam punish apostasy by death.
-This is affirmed by all schools of the faith, both Sunni and Shia, as well as by more than half of the Muslims in Egypt, Palestine, Jordan, Malaysia, and other countries.
-Thus, it is impossible in these variants of Islam to investigate a world model without God.
+This punishment is affirmed by all four schools of Sunni Islam, as well as by large pluralities of people in most Muslim-majority countries.
+In these variants of Islam, it is thus impossible to investigate a world model without God.

 If you don’t know, and you think you know,